Learning Active Constraints to Efficiently Solve Linear Bilevel Problems: Application to the Generator Strategic Bidding Problem: Methods

 Once the database is created, a DT is trained in order to later predict, for any given value of the parameters of the lower-level problem, the set of active constraints to apply.
 A decision tree is a classifier that keeps splitting the data according to one of the features of the input until reaching a separation per class.
 It consists of nodes, which represent decisions made based on a given feature, branches, and leaves, which are the final nodes, in which the class is selected.
 Figure \ref{fig:DT} shows representations of such decision trees.

-\paragraph{Method VarLower} In this method, a first DT is generated from the database, that is from samples consisting of load and $c_S$ values.
-However, $c_S$ should not be an input parameter to the final DT, which will be applied outside and before the bilevel problem is solved.
-As a consequence, all the nodes in which the feature is $c_S$ are retrieved and the corresponding critical values of $c_S$ are extracted, as shown in Figure \ref{fig:DT}.
-The database is then split following the identified intervals of $c_S$.
-Then, for each of these intervals, a DT is built, taking as input the load and returning an active set.
+\paragraph{Method VarLower} In this method, a first DT is generated from the database, that is from samples consisting of load vector and $c^\text{S}$ values.
+However, $c^\text{S}$ should not be an input parameter to the final DT, which will be applied outside and before the bilevel problem is solved.
+As a consequence, all the nodes in which the feature is $c^\text{S}$ are retrieved and the corresponding critical values of $c^\text{S}$ are extracted, as shown in Figure~\ref{fig:DT}.
+The database is then split following the identified intervals of $c^\text{S}$.
+Then, for each of these intervals, a DT is built, taking as input the load vector and returning an active set.
 Online, each of these sub-decision trees will be applied, thus returning as many active sets as there are sub-decision trees.
-This whole process is illustrated in Figure \ref{fig:DT}.
+This whole process is illustrated in Figure~\ref{fig:DT}.

-\paragraph{Method AllSets} For the method AllSets, the database is already built for the load only, so a single DT is built, taking as input the load and returning a set of active sets.
+\paragraph{Method AllSets} For the method \textit{AllSets}, the database is already built for the load vector only, so a single DT is built, taking as input the load vector and returning a set of active sets.

-\paragraph{Method BestSet} Similarly to the previous method, one DT is built with the load as input, but this time only one active set is returned, the one corresponding to the optimal solution of the bilevel problem.
+\paragraph{Method BestSet} Similarly to the previous method, one DT is built with the load vector as input, but this time only one active set is returned: the one corresponding to the optimal solution of the bilevel problem.

-\subsection{Reduced bilevel}
+\subsection{Reduced Bilevel}

-Once one (or more for method VarLower) DT(s) has/have been trained offline, it can be applied online to predict the active set corresponding to a given load.
+Once one or more (for method \textit{VarLower}) DTs have been trained offline, they can be applied online to predict the active set corresponding to a given load vector.
 The lower-level problem is then reduced to keep the active constraints only, replacing them with equalities.
-This reformulation is applied to the inequalities \eqref{cc3} to \eqref{cc4} in the MILP formulation.
+This reformulation is applied to the inequalities~\eqref{cc3}~and~\eqref{cc4} in the MILP formulation.
 For each inequality of the original lower-level problem: \begin{itemize} \item If it is considered as active, it is replaced with equality and the corresponding complementarity constraint is discarded, as well as the constraints on the dual variables, since they are inactive.
-In the general formulation of the bilevel program, for $g$ active, we would replace Equations \eqref{cc3} to \eqref{cc4} with:
+In the general formulation of the bilevel program, for $g$ active, we would replace Equations~\eqref{cc3}~and~\eqref{cc4} with: